Nitpreet/College-Website/README.md

 Then there is login page that is used to authenticate the user in the database Sign_up page is there for making a new user.
 Home Page drives you to the main php page after authentication.
+Index Page is inside the "1607127\WT Project" Folder